-The Australian Antarctic Division (AAD) is a division of the Department of Sustainability, Environment, Water, Population and Communities (DSEWPaC).
-The AAD is responsible for delivering Outcome 3 of the DSEWPaC Strategic Plan 2012-2016, “Advancement of Australia’s strategic, scientific, environmental and economic interests in the Antarctic by protecting administering and researching the region”.
+The Australian Antarctic Division (AAD) is a division of the Department of the Environment.
+The AAD is responsible for delivering Outcome 3 of the Department's Strategic Plan 2013–2017, “Advancement of Australia’s strategic, scientific, environmental and economic interests in the Antarctic by protecting administering and researching the region”.

-The Australian Antarctic Division is also responsible for delivering the Australian Antarctic program (AAp) in accordance with government priorities as articulated in the Department’s Strategic Plan 2012–2016.
+The Australian Antarctic Division is also responsible for delivering the Australian Antarctic program (AAp) in accordance with government priorities as articulated in the plan.

 These are to: